NicholasLin718/Party-Planner/README.md

 <img src="Gifs/Calendar.gif" style="height: auto; width: 1000px;"/>

 ### Create an account
 Your room is now created!
 Now you will need to create your user for this room.
-There is **no email sign-up** required and your username is unique for each room!
+There is **no email sign-up** required and your username is unique for each room.
 Feel free to protect your account from pesky friends using a password or a security question.
 Whenever you return to this room, you will be automatically logged in with your respective account.

 <img src="Gifs/SignIn.gif" style="height: auto; width: 1000px;"/>